pulumi/pulumi-pulumiservice/sdk/python/pulumi_pulumiservice/README.md

-A native Pulumi package for creating and managing Pulumi Service constructs
+A native Pulumi package for creating and managing Pulumi Cloud constructs